 What is the status of electronic money providers for CRS purposes?

 “No special rules apply to electronic money providers.
-Like other participants of the financial industry, they must determine whether they are a Financial Institution (FI), as defined by the CRS.
+Like other participants of the financial industry, they must determine whether they are a Financial Institution (FI), as defined by the CRS (Common Reporting Standard).
 That determination will depend on the facts and circumstances; e.g., in order to determine whether an electronic money provider is a Depository Institution, the analysis must be made with reference to Section VIII(A)(5) and the related Commentary, in particular paragraph 13”.

 Section VIII(A)(5) states that the term “Depository Institution” means “Any Entity that accepts deposits in the ordinary course of banking or similar business”.
 Commentary on Section VIII para 13, page 161 clarifies, that an Entity is considered to be engaged in a “banking or similar business” if, in the ordinary course of its business with customers, the Entity accepts deposits or other similar investments of funds and regularly engages in one or more of the following activities: a) making personal, mortgage, industrial, or other loans or provides other extensions of credit; b) purchasing, selling, discounting, or negotiating accounts receivable, instalment obligations, notes, drafts, checks, bills of exchange, acceptances, or other evidences of indebtedness; c) issues letters of credit and negotiates drafts drawn thereunder; d) provides trust or fiduciary services; e) finances foreign exchange transactions; or f) enters into, purchases, or disposes of finance leases or leased assets.